Project description

 Among the three stages, which are crucial for the establishment of the intestinal microbiota: primary colonization by the maternal vaginal microbiota, lactation and weaning, we highlighted the importance of lactation in PS-induced visceral sensitivity phenotype.

-The aim of our project is to decipher the mechanism by which milk of stressed mother could impaired microbiota implantation leading to visceral pain in adults.
+Your project aims to decipher the mechanism by which milk of stressed mother could induce impaired microbiota implantation in the newborn, leading to the development of visceral pain in children and adults.
+Could you explain to us how this research is innovative?

 International grant's winning projects